Hot, dusty and on fire: Portugal's heatwave breaks records

 Temperatures were being driven higher across the Iberian peninsula by a hot air mass moving northward from Africa, which is also bringing dust from the Sahara Desert, meteorologists said.
 The dust gave the sky a dark yellow hue in some places.

-The World Meteorological Organization says continental Europe's record is 48 degrees Celsius (118.4 Fahrenheit) in Greece in 1977.
+The World Meteorological Organization says continental Europe's record is 48 C (118.4 F) in Greece in 1977.

 In northern Europe, Sweden was still under threat from wildfires, which in recent weeks have extended into the Arctic Circle.